-The results of t-test showed that there is a difference between criminal and normal juveniles' general intelligence and normal juveniles have more general intelligence.
-Also the results of the comparison between the two groups in verbal intelligence indicated that there is a significant difference between the two groups in verbal intelligence and there is a significant difference between the two groups in the performance intelligence and normal juveniles have more scores in both verbal and performance intelligence.
-These results are aligned with the results of researches which were conducted bv Farington et al (19); Lubr and et al (20), Goodman (21); Nagin et al (22), Ferguson et al (23), Moffitt (18); Hynshu (17); Chandler et al (24); Mania Dakis and Kakurus (9); Candle et al (25); Schönefeld et al (26); Gelret and Albero (27) .The results of all these studies have shown that criminal juveniles are in lower level of intelligence.
-Undoubtedly, problems, family parents' education level, their employment level, children supervision level, noting to the education as necessity factor by family and mental illness and unfortunately cognitive problems in parents which children inherit provide background them for more intelligence problems .Researches also showed that verbal intelligence is lower than performance intelligence in offenders which is a special failure and inclusive in language that may affect receptive language and solving, expressive reading. problem language and writing and overall memory (4) .In parallel with the cognitive problems, offenders are also have problems in academic that this matter is a sign of the delicate interaction between cognitive variable and academic achievement.
-Most of the researches on academic achievement and delinquency have shown that there is correlation between poor academic achievement and delinquency and offenders face serious challenges in academic achievement (28).
-Other studies unanimously agree that juvenile delinquency has high significant correlation with academic failure (29 and 30).
-Researches have also concluded that school affairs and educational status have more strong relationship with delinquency than social class when offenders 'social class and educational status and school are under control.
+The results of the t-test showed a difference between criminal and normal juveniles' general intelligence, and normal juveniles have more general intelligence.
+Also, the comparison results between the two groups in verbal intelligence indicated a significant difference between the two groups in verbal intelligence and between the two groups in performance intelligence.
+Normal juveniles have more verbal and performance intelligence scores.
+These results are aligned with the results of research which were conducted by Farrington et al. (19), Lueber et al. (20), Goodman (21), Nagin et al. (22), Fergusson et al. (23), Karami (18), Hinshaw (17), Chandler et al. (24), Maniadaki (9), Kandle et al. (25), Schönfeld et al. (26), Gellert and Elbero (27).
+All these studies have shown that criminal juveniles are of lower intelligence.
+Undoubtedly, family problems, parents' education level, their employment level, children's supervision level, noting the education as a necessary factor by family and mental illness and unfortunately cognitive problems in parents which children inherit them provide background for more intelligence problems.
+Research also showed that verbal intelligence is lower than performance intelligence in offenders, which is a particular failure and inclusive in language that may affect receptive language and reading, problem-solving, expressive language and writing, and overall memory (4).
+In parallel with the cognitive problems, offenders also have academic problems, which signifies the delicate interaction between cognitive variables and academic achievement.
+Most of the research on academic achievement and delinquency has shown a correlation between poor academic achievement and delinquency, and offenders face serious challenges in academic achievement (28).
+Other studies unanimously agree that juvenile delinquency significantly correlates with academic failure (29,30).
+Research has also concluded that school affairs and educational status have a stronger relationship with delinquency than social class when offenders' social class, educational status, and school are under control.

-T-test analysis results with modified degree of freedom showed that there is difference the between criminal and normal juveniles' academic achievement and normal individuals have more academic achievement.
-These results are aligned with the results of Manyadakis and Kakurus (9); Farington et al (20); Wang, Bloomberg and Lee (32), Hogan (6), Elm and Anderson (33), Jensen et al (34); Meltzer and et al. (35); Gelert and Albero (28), Noori (36); FathiAghdam et al (13), Ebrahiminasab et al (37).
+T-test analysis results with a modified degree of freedom showed a difference between criminal and normal juveniles' academic achievement, and ordinary individuals have more academic achievement.
+These results are aligned with the results of Maniadaki and Kakurus (9), Farrington et al. (20), Wang, Bloomberg and Lee (32), Hogan (6), Alm and Anderson (33), Jensen et al. (34), Meltzer et al. (35), Gellert and Elbero (28), Noori (36), Fatthi Aghdam et al. (13), Ebrahiminasab et al. (37).

-It is most likely that the children and teenagers who have poor academic skills, lose increasingly their interest in school and joint to their delinquent peers.
-In adolescence, the relationship between poor academic References achievement and psychopathic and criminal behavior is stabilize seriously (4).
+It is most likely that children and teenagers with poor academic skills will increasingly lose interest in school and join with their delinquent peers.
+In adolescence, the relationship between poor academic achievement and psychopathic and criminal behavior is stabilized seriously (4).

 According to the results of this study, reading and writing skills and intellectual capacity are effective in delinquency.
-Having low verbal IQ but high performance intelligence is associated with psychopathic behavior.
+In addition, having a low verbal IQ but high-performance intelligence is associated with psychopathic behavior.
 Parallel to this matter, these problems in intelligence issues are predictors of academic difficulties in the future.

-According to existing studies and the results of this study, it seems that it is essential to pay particular attention to the issue of students with learning disabilities and slow learners in order to prevent conflict with the law and risk of delinquency through emphasis on reading and writing skills and applying guidance which increases verbal IQ.
+According to existing studies and the results of this study, it seems that it is essential to pay particular attention to the issue of students with learning disabilities and slow learners in order to prevent conflict with the law and the risk of delinquency through the emphasis on reading and writing skills and applying guidance which increases verbal IQ.